Dan-Zed/seg_ana/docs/metrics_explanation.md

 - A shape with many different types of curves and angles has high boundary entropy.
 - Complements fractal dimension by focusing on the variability rather than complexity.

+## Implementation Notes

+### Discretization Effects

 When working with digital images, shapes are represented on a discrete pixel grid.
 This discretization can affect metric calculations, especially for small objects or metrics sensitive to boundary precision (like roundness).

 To mitigate these effects, we've implemented several strategies:

 1. **Contour smoothing**: For perimeter calculations, we slightly smooth the contour to reduce jagged pixel edges.

-2. **Dual roundness calculation**: We use two methods to calculate roundness and choose the better one.
+2. **Multiple roundness calculations**: We provide several methods to calculate roundness, each with its strengths.

 3. **Normalization**: Values very close to their theoretical perfect values (e.g., roundness or ellipticity near 1.0) are normalized to exactly match the theoretical value.